• Home

 Installing a heated towel rail or electric radiator

-Summary: Learn how to install a heated towel rail and how to fit and wire an electric radiator.
+Summary: Step by step guide and video showing how to install a heated towel rail and how to fit and wire an electric radiator.

 *Notifiable project requiring Building Control approval.